-At Grade 7 you will be asked to prepare and play a Quick Study Piece.
-The style of your QSP is determined by the stylistic study you selected in the technical exercise section.
-You will be shown the test and played the track with the notated parts played.
+At Grade 7, candidates will be asked to prepare and play a short Quick Study Piece.
+The style of the QSP is determined by the stylistic study selected in the technical exercise section.
+Candidates will be shown the test and played the track with the notated parts played.
 Any bars that require improvisation will not be demonstrated.
-You will then have three minutes to study the test.
+Candidates will then have three minutes to study the test.
 The backing track will be played twice more.
-You are allowed to practise during the first run through of the backing track, with the notated parts now absent, before playing it to the examiner on the second playing of the backing track.
-The QSP is in the form of a lead sheet and it is up to you to create your own interpretation of the music in the parts marked for improvisation.
+Candidates are allowed to practise during the first run through of the backing track, with the notated parts now absent, before playing it to the examiner on the second playing of the backing track.
+The QSP is in the form of a lead sheet and it is up to candidates to create their own interpretation of the music in the parts marked for improvisation.